-sharing arrangements (Chapter 98 of the Harmonized Tariff System - HTS).
+States under preferential arrangements, but the majority is free of duty under normal (most favored nation - MFN) tariff rates.
+Apparel was technically excluded from preferential treatment under CBI, but under a special access program, eligible Central American apparel exports receive preferential treatment under production-sharing arrangements.
 This arrangement was extended under the Caribbean Basin Trade Partnership Act (CBTPA) in October 2000 (P.L.
 106-200), which allows duty-free and quota-free treatment of apparel imports if assembled in the Central American countries from fabrics made in the United States made of U.S. yarns, whether the fabrics were cut to shape in the United States or Central America.26

 U.S. Exports.
 As seen in Table 3, the major U.S. exports to Central America include electrical and office machinery (computers), apparel, yarn, fabric, and plastic.
 Many of these goods are processed in some form and re-exported back to the United States under production-sharing arrangements.
 For example, nearly 60% of electrical machinery exports to Central America is integrated circuits going to Costa Rica for processing and re-export.
 The same may be said for fabric and yarns that are exported to all countries, sewn and otherwise assembled, and re-exported back to the United States.
-Some of these goods are consumed in the DR-CAFTA countries along with capital goods (machinery and parts) and agricultural products.
+Some of these goods are consumed in the CAFTA-DR countries along with capital goods (machinery and parts) and agricultural products.